Leadership Team

 Assistant Chief Hank Turner started his law enforcement career in 1992 as a deputy with the San Diego Sheriff’s Department (SDSD), where he rose to the rank of Commander.
 During his 30 years with the SDSD, he worked in a variety of assignments.
 He was a training officer, a detective, supervised the Sheriff’s Child Abuse Unit, supervised the San Diego Integrated Narcotics Task Force, and served as the department’s watch commander at the Communication Center, among many other assignments.

 Assistant Chief Turner has a bachelor’s degree in Criminal Justice Management and is a graduate of the Senior Management Institute of Policing in Boston.
 He also completed the Harvard Law School Work and Labor Program.
-For over 20 years, Assistant Chief Turner volunteered as a camp counselor and director with a leadership program for at-risk and under-served high school students around San Diego County.
+For over 20 years, Captain Turner volunteered as a camp counselor and director with a leadership program for at-risk and under-served high school students around San Diego County.
 He is also an instructor at the regional POST Sergeant School and the San Diego Regional Leadership Institute.

 As a firm believer in community policing, he enjoys working with community stakeholders to create a safe environment for everyone.
 He is an advocate for community service and has volunteered with various groups throughout his career.